mddazure/avnm-demo/README.md

 There currently is no method to view Security Admin Rules applied to VNETs or NICs.

 ### Connectivity
-Use Bastion Host in a Hub VNETs to log in to the VM in the Hub.
+Use Bastion Host in a Hub VNET to log in to the VM in the Hub.

 Use `curl 10.0.{spoke number}.4` toerify that it is possible to connect to VMs in Spokes in the same Network Group, but not in the other Group.
 Verify that there is no internet access from the VM.